1929 - Buenos Aires Great Southern Railway - one locomotive

 Mr Saccaggio also attempted to create an Argentine standard locomotive engine, with the initial batch being constructed by a European builder.
 The basis for the planning was the Sulzer engine design modified to his own requirements.
 Fiat eventually took up construction, building eighty engines of the eight cylinder vertical type rated at 1,050hp at 700rpm, with a maximum output of 1,200hp at 750rpm, a second order was completed for two hundred engines, which were all shipped to Argentina and stored, it was not until 1958 that an Italian consortium completed the other portions of the locomotives!

-During World War Two and the following post-war years found Argentina under the sphere of influence of USA financial happenings, leading to the majority of locomotive purchases during the 1950's to come from a variety of American builders, orders received by Europe were very few.
+During World War Two and the following post-war years Argentina came under the sphere of influence of USA financial happenings, leading to the majority of locomotive purchases during the 1950s to come from a variety of American builders, orders received by Europe were very few.

 Written Sources: